Different Types of Flies for Fishing Explained

 Caddisfly larvae can be either cased or uncased, depending on their development.
 Cased larvae produce a hard, durable shell by combining the silk they produce with bits of debris such as gravel, sand, twigs, and pieces of plants.

-The adult stages of these different types of flies for fishing are dry flies.
+The adult stage of these different types of flies for fishing is dry flies.
 The adult wet flies emerge from the larvae.

 4. Stonefly